Eric106/Computational_Intelligence/Act3-Anomalous_Detection_LSTM/REPORT.md

 # ACT 3 - Anomalous Detection LSTM

     Eric Gómez - A01378838
     Felipe Osornio - A01377154
     Rafael Moreno - A01378916
     Uriel Pineda - A01379633
     Hector Hernandez - A01374009

 ---

 ## Introduction
-- que es LSTM mas
-- breve ARIMA

-KEY WORDS:
-epoch = one epoch pass through the neural network all the training dataset divided in batchs batch_size = how many item/values inside the batch
+To this task, a comparison was made between two anomalous detection system using a dataset of vibration sensor readings used by the NASA Acoustics and Vibration Database.
+The analysis was made through the ARIMA and the Long Short-Term Memory.
+This latter is an artificial recurrent neural network arquitecture that is well-suited to classifying, processing and making pediction based on time series data.

 ---

 ## Methodology

-- how CPU & exec_time
+Of this first part we implemented the ARIMA and the LSTM to make the anomalous detection inside the vibration sensor dataset.
+The most important improvement in this part was the modularity refactoring between the algorithms calls ([ARIMA](https://github.com/Eric106/Computational_Intelligence/blob/d9151ab20aad06b439874f99e4781e93a03341ae/Act3-Anomalous_Detection_LSTM/anomalous_detection.py#L59), [LSTM](https://github.com/Eric106/Computational_Intelligence/blob/d9151ab20aad06b439874f99e4781e93a03341ae/Act3-Anomalous_Detection_LSTM/anomalous_detection.py#L84))  and the parameters ([ARIMA](https://github.com/Eric106/Computational_Intelligence/blob/d9151ab20aad06b439874f99e4781e93a03341ae/Act3-Anomalous_Detection_LSTM/anomalous_detection.py#L49), [LSTM](https://github.com/Eric106/Computational_Intelligence/blob/d9151ab20aad06b439874f99e4781e93a03341ae/Act3-Anomalous_Detection_LSTM/anomalous_detection.py#L72)).

+After that, we compare the execution time and CPU consumption of these two anomalous detection systems during the training and the predition.

+### Execution time

 ```python
 def exec_time(func, args:list) -> str:
     '''